Rules

 The Scenarios That Trip Coaches Up

 Scenario 1: The versatile kid.
 Your best player catches innings 1-4 and you want him to close the game on the mound in the 6th.
 He can't.
-Four innings caught = no pitching.
+Four innings caught means no pitching for the rest of that day.

 Scenario 2: The partial inning.
 Your catcher catches the first three outs of the 4th inning, then you sub in a new catcher for the rest of the game.
 That's still 4 innings caught (innings 1, 2, 3, and part of 4).
-He can't pitch.
+He can't pitch that day.

 How Rizzler Tracks the Catcher-to-Pitcher Rule